DariushStony/docker-basics/README.md

 ### What is kernel?

 A kernel manages applications and hardware resources.
-Every OS has its own kernel and these kernels have different APIs, That's why we can not run a windows application on Linux because under the hood this application needs to talk to the kernel of the underlying OS.
+Every OS has its own kernel and these kernels have different APIs, That's why we can not run a Windows application on Linux because under the hood this application needs to talk to the kernel of the underlying OS.

 ---

 ## What is docker?

-A platform for building, running and shipping applications.
+A platform for building, running, and shipping applications.
 Reasons **It works on my machine** but not on other machines:

 -   One or more files missing